Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Silicone oil and wax contamination are two common causes of fisheye when painting cabinets and furniture.
 Silicone oil is found in household wood cleaners and furniture polish, including Pledge.
 The oil is usually removed if you clean the surface correctly in the beginning, but sometimes the oil gets trapped inside wood knots, or worse, inside the grain.

-If you're painting wood that was previously buffed with wood polish containing silicone and wax, the fisheye is likely the result of contamination from those chemicals, but there are other causes too.
+If you're painting wood that was previously buffed with wood polish or cleaner containing silicone and wax, the fisheye is likely the result of contamination from those chemicals, but there are other causes too.

 Oil Inside Your Air Compressor

 Unless you're using an oil-free air compressor to remove sanding dust from your substrate, it is possible for oil inside the compression chamber to end up on the surface when you use the blow gun.
-It is also possible for moisture to end up on the surface if you don't use an in-line filter, or if you don't drain accumulated water from your compressor.
+It is also possible for moisture to end up on the surface if you don't use an in-line filter to catch it, or if you don't drain accumulated water from your compressor tank.
 Water is guaranteed to cause problems with solvent-based coatings like lacquer.

 Not Rinsing Enough

 Residue from pre-paint cleaners, especially TSP, will cause fisheye if you don't rinse thoroughly with clean water.
-There are cleaning products advertised as "no rinse" but I always rinse anyway to play it safe.
-I prefer using cleaners that won't streak or leave residue on the surface.
+There are cleaning products advertised as "no rinse" but rinsing anyway is a safer measure.
+I prefer using cleaners that won't streak or leave a lot of residue on the surface.
 The wood cleaner I use a lot with good results is Dirtex powder cleaner in the box, not the spray bottle.

 Fisheye is also caused from a surface not being cleaned good enough in the first place.
 Heavy grease and grime calls for a strong de-greaser.
 When I clean greasy cabinets, I grab a bottle of Krud Kutter Orginal.
 This stuff cuts through grease really well, but you must rinse the surface to remove all of the residue.